bnjjj/node-request-digest/README.md

 });
 ```

-The digest client will make one reques to the server, authentication response
+The digest client will make one request to the server, authentication response
 is calculated and then the request is made again.
 Hopefully you will then
 be authorized.